xoreos/xoreos/FAQ.md

 --------------------------------------------------------------------------

 Probably not.
 The main focus is to get the games themselves running.
-A toolset is not something I'm all to interested it.
+A toolset is not something I'm all too interested in.

 Have you tried using Ogre3D as your 3D engine?